JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Port Roles, Root Bridge Election, and Securing STP.md

 ## How Port Roles Are Determined
 - Root Port (RP):
 	- The port on the non--root switch that provides the best (lowest-cost) path to the Root Bridge

 - Designated Port (DP):
-	- The port on each network sem
+	- The port on each network segment that is selected to forward traffic for that segment
+	-
+- Alternate Port:
+	- Ports that block traffic to avoid loops but will be used if the Root Port fails